wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>soLingerTime</td>
 <td>Enable SO_LINGER with the specified linger time in seconds.
-We recommend setting this value to 0 when running in a high-availability configuration under a load balancer.
+Set this value to 0 when running in a high-availability configuration under a load balancer.
 Default: 0 (disabled). </td>
 <td><div>0 or a positive integer.</div>
 Ex: 0 </td>
 <td>4.1</td>